einbahnstrasse/MHL-studio-methods/index.md

 ### 3.5 Attendance + Participation Policy

+> _es besteht Anwesenheitspflicht gemäß Prüfungsverfahrensordung._

+> _Attendance is required in accordance with the examination procedure regulations._

-_Participation is based on attendance and your engagement in class, and will form a substantial portion of your grade._
+_Your participation is based on attendance and your engagement in class, and will form a substantial portion of your grade._

 #### 3.5.1 Prompt Arrival